madhukarkumar/interal-app-starter/email_docs.md

 # Email Setup

-SaaS Starter includes email capabilities for sending emails to users, and admins.
+Full Stack Starter Pack includes email capabilities for sending emails to users, and admins.

 There are three types of emails: